McSquanchy/perl_assignment/README.md

 #### Approach

 I parse the master file as well as all the exam files into hashes.
 Then, I iterate over the parsed master file and compare it against each submitted exam file, printing out missing questions and/or answers.
 Each correctly answered question is counted.
 In the end, I simply print out a score consisting of the number of right answers and the total number questions present in the file.
+The code provided attempts to solve **all** parts of the assignment.
+For further details, please refer to the code documentation.

 #### Reasoning